LuckyLuker/support.mycrypto.com/src/content/ens/ens-debugging-a-bad-instruction-reveal.md

 ### 5\.
 Generate and sign your transaction.

 Click your TX hash after you send it.
-Ensure there are no errors (you may have to refresh a few times.)
+Ensure there are no errors (you may have to refresh a few times).

 Then, in a new tab, go to [https://etherscan.io/enslookup?q=yourname.eth](https://etherscan.io/enslookup?q=yourname.eth) and type in the name you bid on.
 Ensure that you see a very recent transaction from your address with "Unseal Bid" next to it.

-##### You should probably also save the finalize data.
+##### You should probably also save the verified data.
 This will allow you to easily finalize the transaction in a few days.

-##### If you forgot to save your secret key, [read this](https://support.mycrypto.com/ens/ens-brute-forcing-secret-word-phrases.html)
+##### If you forgot to save your secret key, [read this](https://support.mycrypto.com/ens/ens-brute-forcing-secret-word-phrases.html).